International Day of Play

 International Day of Play is a time to celebrate the power of play.
 It’s a time to raise awareness about how central play is to every child’s development and well-being.
 And it’s a time when we can come together to make sure that every child is able to fulfil their right to play.

-The theme for this year’s International Day of Play is “Choose Play – Everyday”.
-The theme is a reminder for all of us – governments, businesses, schools and families – to take decisions that embrace and prioritize play for children.
+The theme for this year’s International Day of Play is “Protect play, protect childhood”.
+The theme is a reminder for all of us – governments, businesses, schools and families – that happy and healthy childhoods are built on play.

 Why is play so important?